Former Razorback football player arrested

-BENTONVILLE -- Korliss Marshall, a former University of Arkansas football player, was arrested Wednesday in connection with possession of a controlled substance with intent to deliver, distribution of a controlled substance near certain facilities, and possession of drug paraphernalia.
+BENTONVILLE -- Former University of Arkansas football player Korliss Marshall was arrested Wednesday in connection with possession of a controlled substance with intent to deliver, distribution of a controlled substance near certain facilities and possession of drug paraphernalia.

 The probation officer had a warrant for Marshall's arrest for a probation violation, according to court documents.

-Police seized $21,1933 after finding money in sandwich bags and two bundles of cash, according to the affidavit.
+Police seized more than $20,000 after finding money in sandwich bags and two bundles of cash, according to the affidavit.

 Marshall was arrested in February when police and a probation officer did a compliance check.
 He was charged with possession of a controlled substance with the purpose to deliver.
-He previously pleaded not guilty to the charge.
+He previously pleaded innocent to the charge.

 Marshall was arrested in 2018 in northeast Arkansas on charges of possession of a controlled substance with intent to deliver, possession of drug paraphernalia, speeding and driving without a license.
 He pleaded guilty and was placed on three years of probation.